freedev/macosx-script-boot-shutdown/README.md

 macosx-script-boot-shutdown
 ===========================

-This configuration is useful When you need to execute a shell script at Mac OS X boot or shutdown.
+This configuration is useful when you need to execute a shell script at Mac OS X boot or shutdown.

 There are two files:

-- boot-shutdown-script.plist: [Mac OS X daemon/agent configuration file (plist)][1]
+- boot-shutdown-script.plist
 - boot-shutdown.sh: bash shell script

+## Useful links

+- [Daemons and Services Programming Guide][1]
+- [Launchd][2]

 ## Install